 How, then, are couples supposed to fairly, quickly, and successfully split their personal property?
 Here are a few tips:

 Make a list.
 Don't blindly start asking for certain things - make a thorough list of what you own and what it would be worth if you tried to sell it.
 Be sure to note if some items, such as furniture sets or collections, should remain grouped together.

 Remove gifts and items owned before marriage.
 If an item was a personal gift - such as a piece of jewelry - it is yours to keep.
 If you purchased an item before the wedding, it also remains yours.

 Make known what items are most important to you.
 Both you and your spouse should list a few select items that have more significance than others.
 You can also list items that you have no interest in keeping.

 Remember that compromise is king.
 Realize that you aren't going to get to keep everything that you wish to - and that you spouse will also be losing items that he or she wants.

 Get creative.
 Couples have come up with dozens of fair ways to split personal items - from coin flips to silent auctions to arbitrators.
 Pick a strategy that works for both of you and plow forward!

 Are you looking for a Mercer Island divorce lawyer to assist with your division of property and other legal issues?
-Seattle family law attorney Molly Kenny may be able to help.
+Seattle family law and divorce attorney Molly Kenny may be able to help.
 Call today for more information.